Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'Now I say, as long as the heir is a child, he does not differ at all from a slave, although he is owner of everything, but he is under guardians and managers until the date set by the father.
 So we too, when we were children, were held in bondage under the elementary principles of the world.
 But when the fullness of the time came, God sent His Son, born of a woman, born under the Law, so that He might redeem those who were under the Law, that we might receive the adoption as sons and daughters .
 Because you are sons, God has sent the Spirit of His Son into our hearts, crying out, “Abba!
 Father!”
 Therefore you are no longer a slave, but a son; and if a son, then an heir through God' (Galatians 4:1-7)
 #### Guard v. it
+Don't base life of worldly rudiments/philosophies: Colossians 2:8

+Don't love world: I John 2:15

+Deny worldly lusts:
+>'instructing us to deny ungodliness and worldly desires and to live sensibly, righteously, and in a godly manner in the present age,' (Titus 2:12)